-The Company has also mapped the risks associated with Covid and considers the occurrence of the events subject to these risks to be unlikely to occur given the industrial sector to which the Company belongs - telecommunications, which is among the least affected by the pandemic - and the Company's business model, which is characterized by low volatility, cyclicality of existing hosting, and long-term contracts.

-At present, there are no significant negative impacts on the company's results that could generate losses in income/financial performance or delays in its strategic planning.
+- The Company has also mapped the risks associated with Covid and considers the occurrence of the events subject to these risks to be unlikely to occur given the industrial sector to which the Company belongs telecommunications, which is among the least affected by the pandemic and the Company's business model, which is characterized by low volatility, cyclicality of existing hosting, and long-term contracts.
+The potential risks identified and analyzed by the Company have been detailed in the chapter above. - At present, there are no significant negative impacts on the company's results that could generate losses in income/financial performance or delays in its strategic planning.